-The marine areas of Nunavut and the Northwest Territories supports approximately 10 million pairs of breeding birds annually for breeding, feeding, migration, moulting, or wintering.
-In addition these areas support hundreds of thousands of non-breeding birds that inhabit the area (Mallory and Fontaine 2004).
-The Canadian Wildlife Service has defined a key marine habitat site as an area that supports at least 1% of the Canadian population of at least one migratory species.
+The marine and terrestrial areas of Nunavut and the Northwest Territories support approximately 10 million pairs of breeding birds annually for breeding, feeding, migration, moulting, or wintering.
+In addition, these areas support hundreds of thousands of non-breeding birds that inhabit the area (Mallory and Fontaine 2004).
+The Canadian Wildlife Service has defined a key habitat site as an area that supports at least 1% of the Canadian population of at least one migratory species.

-There are three important habitat types that are essential to migratory birds, the coastline, the open sea, and polynyas.
+Within the marine ecosystem, there are three important habitat types or zones that are essential to migratory birds: (1) the coastline, (2) the open sea, and (3) polynyas.
 Many species of birds rely on coastal habitats to feed during breeding or migration or to rear their young.
 Open water areas are important for feeding, spring migration staging areas and as moulting and overwintering areas (Mallory and Fontaine 2004).
-Polynyas are open water areas surrounded by ice which are a critical habitat type for seabirds.
+Polynyas are open water areas surrounded by ice which are a critical habitat type for seabirds during the winter months.
 They vary in size and shape and are created by a variety of environmental factors but they provided a reliable source of open water amidst the ice.
 Polynyas and shore leads provide open water for feeding, migrating corridors and staging areas since they typically support a higher biodiversity than the surrounding ice.